-A Jigger is a small cup-like measuring tool used generally in making mixed alcoholic drinks.
-They made be made of metal or glass.
+A jigger is a small cup-like measuring tool used primarily in making mixed alcoholic drinks.
+They are generally made of metal or glass.

 Some, but not all, will have will have measurements on the side.
 The measurements may be inside or outside the cup; the ones inside can be even harder to see in “party mood lighting.”
 Most sold, though, don’t actually tell you how much they hold.

 Some have rolled metal edges, some have smooth metal edges.